crueter/passmanpp/README.md

 An extremely simple and minimal yet just as secure and powerful command-line and GUI password manager.
 Super easy to use, with a lot of GUI implementation for even easier use.

 # Building
 After downloading the source zip or tar.gz and extracting (DO NOT GIT CLONE!
-THE MAIN BRANCH MAY BE UNSTABLE!):
+THE MAIN BRANCH MAY BE UNSTABLE!), make sure you have [Botan](https://github.com/randombit/botan/), [libsodium](https://github.com/jedisct1/libsodium), and [Qt](qt.io) installed, and then:
 ```bash
 $ cd src
 $ qmake passman.pro